 - What Are the Different Types of Mental Health Notes?

-- What Should Be Included in a Therapy Note?
+- What Should Be Included in a Behavioral Health Note?

 - How to Write Concise Mental Health Notes

 Mental health notes refer to the different types of notes a clinician might take during or after an appointment with a client.
 In general, mental health notes typically include the client’s diagnosis, their current status, anything they reveal during the session, the counselor’s assessment, a treatment plan and any other relevant health information.